-How well you are able to navigate through your divorce may rest in large part on your ability to produce documents and evidence that can support your claims for alimony, child support, a division of assets and other important issues.
+How well you are able to navigate through your divorce may rest in large part on your ability to produce legal documents and evidence that can support your claims for alimony, child support, a division of assets and other important issues.

 Making sure you are treated fairly is vital to give you the best chance of moving forward in the best possible way after your divorce is finalized.

 Whether your divorce issues are narrow and simple or complex and multifaceted, you will still need to acquire a fair amount of information to prepare for divorce.

 Gathering this information in a logical and organized way can make the entire process less burdensome for you in both the short and long run.

 That’s why we put together the ultimate divorce checklist which lays out the information you need to prepare for divorce.

 Here are some quick tips before we jump in.

-- Open a checking and savings account in your name alone.
+- Open a checking account and savings account in your name alone.
 CIT Bank is a solid option if you’re looking for a high-interest savings account with no monthly fees.
-You can open an account here.
+You can open all your accounts here.

 - Open a credit card in your name alone.

 - Order a free credit report.
 Better yet, sign up for a credit monitoring service like LifeLock.
 You’ll get notified if your spouse attempts to open credit cards and rack up debt in your name.
-The peace of mind is well worth the cost.
+The peace of mind is well worth the cost of the credit report.

 - Make a list of all the assets and liabilities that you’re aware of.
 Include any memberships, reward points, and other perks that may be considered as assets.

 Depending on the complexity of your divorce, you may need a lot of documentation to give to your divorce lawyer or Certified Divorce Financial Analyst.
 This is a primary step to prepare for divorce.
 Getting organized on the front end will save you time, stress, and a whole lot of money too.